Gahyoun/Harmonic_Oscillator_Network_Emebedding/README.md

 - **`dt`**: Adjust the time step for the dynamics.
 - **`gamma`**: Modify the damping coefficient for harmonic oscillations.

+> **⚠️ Note**: Avoid setting `gamma` to `0` or very low values to prevent numerical instability caused by floating-point errors.
+Choose small but non-zero values when a low damping effect is desired.

 To adjust these parameters, simply update the `config.json` file or pass them directly as arguments when running the script:
 ```bash
 python example.py --iterations 500 --dim 3 --dt 0.01 --gamma 1.5```
 ```